bobtfish/AWSnycast/README.md

 [![Build Status](https://travis-ci.org/bobtfish/AWSnycast.svg)](https://travis-ci.org/bobtfish/AWSnycast)

 AWSnycast is a routing daemon for AWS route tables, to simulate an Anycast like service, and act as an extension of in-datacenter Anycast.
-It can also be used to provide a scalable HA NAT service.
+It can also be used to provide HA NAT service.

 # NAT

 A common pattern in AWS is to route egressing traffic (from private subnets) through a NAT instance in a public subnet.
 AWSnycast can manage one or more NAT instances for you automatically, allowing you to deploy one or more NAT instances per VPC.

-If an AZ has a NAT instance, then it should be used for that AZ's traffic (to avoid cross AZ transfer costs + latency).
-AWSnycast will ensure that routes are repaired if one of your NAT instances fails.
+You can deploy 2 NAT machines, in different availability zones, and configure a private routing table for each AZ.
+AWSnycast can then be used to manage the routes to these NAT machines for High Availability, such that by default, both machines will be active (for their AZ - to avoid cross AZ transfer costs + latency), however if one machine fails, then the remaining machine will take over it's route for the duration that it's down.

 # Anycast in AWS?

-In datacenters, a common pattern is to have a /24 network for Anycast, and then in each datacenter, use systems like [exabgp](https://github.com/Exa-Networks/exabgp) and [bird](http://bird.network.cz/) on hosts to publish BGP routing information for services they're running.
+In datacenters, a common pattern is to have a /24 network for Anycast, and then in each datacenter, use systems like [exabgp](https://github.com/Exa-Networks/exabgp) and [bird](http://bird.network.cz/) on hosts to publish BGP routing information for individual /32 IPs of services they're running.

-In AWS, we can configure VPN tunnels, or Direct Connects, and can publish routes to the Amazon routing tables using BGP, including the Anycast /24.
-AWSnycast runs locally on your AWS nodes, healthchecks local services, and publishes more specific routes to them into the AWS route table.
+In AWS we can configure VPN tunnels, or Direct Connects, and publish routes to the Amazon routing tables using BGP, including the Anycast /24.
+AWSnycast then runs locally on your AWS nodes, healthchecks local services, and publishes more specific routes to them into the AWS route table.

 This means that all your systems in AWS can use *the same* network for Anycast services as your